About

 Investing in PREreview means supporting an independent, non-for-profit organization dedicated to transforming scholarly evaluation through the lenses of openness, equity and collaboration.

 Founded in 2017 by three early-career women scientists, PREreview primarily relies on grants and has had only one full-time employee, the director, with a volunteer leadership team for the first 3 years.
 In 2022, thanks to investment from the Chan-Zuckerberg Initiative, we added three new team members who brought us to new highs.
 We now offer services like peer-review training workshops and collaborative review sessions to research institutions, funders, and publishers, moving from grants to a service-based model while staying true to their mission.
-However, we can't fully sustain ourselves with service contracts alone.
-We believe we are at a turning point, with strong technology and community support.
-We are asking for support from organizations, governments, and others who share our values to help transform research evaluation, with a focus on marginalized groups in academia.

 Such support will open up new opportunities for us to partner and build trust with like-minded organizations who are active in their communities.
 In the next 2-3 years, we plan to improve and scale 3 pillars that support researchers' journeys towards more open, fair, and collaborative peer review: 1) inclusive and accessible training in open review practices, 2) an authoring platform integrated with the peer-review ecosystem that supports rigorous and ethical open peer review, and 3) collaborative groups we call clubs that will allow users from diverse groups to continue building their own, decentralized communities of open peer-review practice supported by our training and platform.